What Is A Dynasty Fantasy Football League?

 Trades will be monitored for collusion and unfair trades will not be tolerated.
 If two owners notify Apex of their objection to a specific trade, the trade will be evaluated for fairness in accordance with the procedures set forth below.

 You have twenty-four (24) hours after a trade is accepted to request a review, and the sooner you make your request, the more time will remain in the 24-hour review period for voting results to be collected.
-You are allowed five review requests per year, and trades that are overturned during the review process do not count against your limit of five.
-Your identity as the requester will remain anonymous.
+Each team is allowed five review requests per year, and trades that are overturned during the review process do not count against the limit of five.
+The identity of the requester of the trade review will remain anonymous.
 All objections to trades must be made by 10 pm ET on Saturday night.

 If you would like to request a review of a trade, please send us an email as soon as possible at email@example.com.